Get exclusive member benefits & effect social change. Join Today

 How the test results are reported varies based on the laboratory that conducts the analysis.
 It also depends on the condition for which you’re being tested.
 Your doctor should discuss your results and what they mean.
 Sometimes, a positive result will mean that you don’t have the condition.

 False positives and false negatives can occur.
 A false-positive result indicates you have a condition when you actually don’t.
 A false-negative result indicates you don’t have a condition when you actually do.
-Because of this, you may be asked to repeat the ELISA again in a few weeks or your doctor may order more sensitive tests to confirm or refute that you have the condition.
+Because of this, you may be asked to repeat the ELISA again in a few weeks, or your doctor may order more sensitive tests to confirm or refute the results.

 Although the test itself is relatively simple, waiting for the results or being screened for conditions such as HIV can cause a lot of anxiety.
 It’s important to remember that no one can force you to take the test.
 It’s voluntary.
 Make sure that you understand the laws in your state or the policy of the healthcare facility for reporting positive HIV results.